 MABOR magnesia cupels have a superior quality and offer many advantages:

-- They have a great mechanical strength, and are not affected by atmospheric conditions (not hygroscopic).
-Therefore, they do not spit any lead.
+- Great mechanical strength, and are not affected by atmospheric conditions (not hygroscopic). .

 - The prill or bead does not adhere to the fire assay cupel surface,

-- MABOR magnesia cupels also have a reduced tendency to freeze.
+- When using MABOR magnesia cupels, the assay have a reduced tendency to freeze.

-- No cracking or spiting, and the beads do not attach to the cupel surface.
+- No cracking or spiting, and the beads do not attach to the fire assay cupel surface.